fastify/fastify-swagger/README.md

 }
 ```

-If you want to provide different descriptions for the response and response body, use the `x-response-description` field alongside `description`:
+To provide different descriptions for the response and response body, use the `x-response-description` field alongside `description`:

 ```js
 fastify.get('/responseDescription', {